-SITING and DESIGN of NEW HOUSES in the COUNTRYSIDE
+SITING and DESIGN of HOUSES in the GREEN BELT and the COUNTRYSIDE

 Inverclyde's countryside is a valuable resource.
 Much of it is within the Clyde Muirshiel Regional Park and, in general, development is sparse.
 It is important that the character of the countryside is retained and that where development occurs it merges into the landscape.
 Where policies permit the development of new houses, the following design principles apply.